wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     class, and the `@Cacheable` annotation tells spring that the result of the GetAllIncidents is cachable and will automatically use the cached version if available.

+    The `@CacheEvict` annotation on the other API calls tells Spring to clear the cache when those functions are called; these are the ones that make changes to the Incident database.

     We still have to configure Spring caching to use Azure Redis Cache.
 To do this, create a new class